googlegsa/database.v3/trunk/projects/db/Build_ReadMe.txt

 2. Ensure that you have Connector Manager on your system.
-You can get it at http://code.google.com/p/google-enterprise-connector-manager/source/checkout It is recommended you check out a stable branch of the Connector Manager instead of the trunk.
+You can get it at http://code.google.com/p/google-enterprise-connector-manager/source/checkout It is recommended you check out a stable branch or tag of the Connector Manager, instead of the trunk.
+Choose a compatible Connector Manager version as described in the version.properties file in this directory.

    2a) svn checkout https://google-enterprise-connector-manager.googlecode.com/svn/branches/3.0.x/ google-enterprise-connector-manager
    2b) Follow the instructions for building the Connector Manager as described here:
        http://code.google.com/p/google-enterprise-connector-manager/wiki/DeveloperEnvironmentSetup